 Starting with the end in mind

 The ultimate purpose of a transformation project is to deliver a range of positive outcomes for service users, avoid negative outcomes, and provide a better experience for both service users and the professionals who care for them.
 It is important that each system agrees outcomes which are of most significance in their setting.
-Needs and baseline levels of performance vary widely-reflecting the very different demography and epidemiology of the different populations they serve.
-Levels of attainment that would be regarded as routine in one setting would be unrealistic, leading to demotivation, in another.
+Needs and baseline levels of performance vary widely, reflecting the very different demography and epidemiology of the different populations they serve.
+Levels of attainment that would be regarded as routine in one setting would be unrealistic and lead to demotivation, in another.

 Ownership of the framework of outcomes to be delivered is also a crucial part of building the will for change and maintaining energy and discretionary effort.
 A series of outcomes couched as a commitment, made by people who lead and deliver care, to the community that they serve, is a much more effective frame for these measures than meeting a national target.

 Consider the table of dimensions of outcomes highlighting the potential impact and measures.